elastic/ansible-elasticsearch/README.md

     es_heap_size: 1g
 ```
 `
 The role utilises Elasticsearch version defaults.
-Multicast is therefore enabled for 1.x (legacy) and disabled for 2.x (plugin required in 2.x).
-If using 1.x it is strongly recommended you disable
-multicast and specify the required uni-cast settings for a production environment.
-When not utilizing multicast, the following should be set to ensure a successful cluster forms.
+Multicast is therefore disabled for 5.x.
+The following should be set to ensure a successful cluster forms.

 * ```es_config['http.port']``` - the http port for the node
 * ```es_config['transport.tcp.port']``` - the transport port for the node